Advice to assist permit applicants in planning for subdivision, and the preparation of planning applications for subdivision.

 Public open space contributions

-When proposing to subdivide land into three or more lots, or two or more lots if any lot could be further subdivided in the future, assessment is made for a contribution to Council for the upgrade and/or purchase of land for open space such as public parks, playgrounds and reserves.
-Under Section 18 of the of the Subdivision Act 1988, you are likely to be required to pay to Council a percentage of the site value not exceeding 5%, or set aside up to 5% of the land on the plan of subdivision for public open space, or a combination of both.
+When proposing to subdivide land into three or more lots, assessment is made for a contribution to Council for the upgrade and/or purchase of land for open space such as public parks, playgrounds and reserves.
+Please note, this also applies to two-lot subdivisions where the lots could potentially be further subdivided.
+Under Section 18 of the of the Subdivision Act 1988, you may be required to pay to Council a percentage of the site value not exceeding 5%, or set aside up to 5% of the land on the plan of subdivision for public open space, or a combination of both.

 Applicants will need to satisfy the requirements of Council’s Infrastructure Department (for roads, vehicle crossings and drainage), the building regulations, Environmental Health requirements (for septic tanks and effluent disposal where relevant) and local laws (where relevant), as well as the requirements of relevant referral authorities for the servicing of the land.